-- "Credits" includes credits for courses currently in progress (and not yet completed). - Students transferring into TD3 will be eligible to proceed from TD3 once they make a presentation and complete an oral examination of the same standard as that of the QE at the time of the Selection Examination (SE).
+- "Credits" includes credits for courses currently in progress (and not yet completed).
+However, if the credits which the student is currently taking are included in your eligibility to take the examinations, the student must pass the credits as a prerequisite for passing the examinations. - Students transferring into TD3 will be eligible to proceed from TD3 once they make a presentation and complete an oral examination of the same standard as that of the QE at the time of the Selection Examination (SE).
 The QE will be conducted before the student proceeds to TD4.